kalimahapps/vue-icons/README.md

 <br>

 ## 🧮 Version History
-- 1.4.1
-  - chore: update all icon packages

 - 1.4.0
   - breaking change: fix CoolIcons prefix.
 It had the same prefix as coreicons `co` but not it is corrected to be `cl`.
   - breaking change: Replace official material design repo with a generated one for SVG only.